intel/tcf/doc/glossary.rst

      independently or together, the following BSP models would be
      supported: `x86`, `arc` and `x86+arc`.

+   hash

+     In the context of *tcf run*, a hash is a four character code that uniquely identifies the test case name and the target where it ran.

+   RunID

+     A unique identifier for a run of testcases that groups the output and results of testcases.
+When specified, it will be prefixed to testcase output to clarify when it was generated.

    test case

      A test case is a flow to evaluate a single requirement, feature